siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 * Partition by value

-    This is created by using an attribute value of the input stream.
+    This is created by generating unique values using input stream attributes.

     **Syntax**

     <pre>
-    partition with ( &lt;attribute name> of &lt;stream name>, &lt;attribute name> of &lt;stream name>, ... )
+    partition with ( &lt;expression> of &lt;stream name>, &lt;expression> of &lt;stream name>, ... )
     begin
         &lt;query>
         &lt;query>